Indonesia takes global cues. Sustainability in back seat as economy wins over ecology

 Stay tuned as we monitor the situation on the nationalization of palm oil plantations in Indonesia.

-Deforestation, mainly for palm oil, has pushed Indonesia to be one of the highest emitters of global greenhouse gas emissions globally, alongside the United States and China according to Greenpeace.
+Deforestation for palm oil, has pushed Indonesia to become one of the highest emitters of global greenhouse gas emissions globally, alongside the United States and China according to Greenpeace.

 Sustainability a long game

-Sustainability is a long game plan which requires commitments to visions that survive the political offices of Donald Trump.
-Ursula von Der Leyen may have failed to understand this despite the lessons from Mexico and Canada which have stood up against the US bully.
+Sustainability is a long game plan which requires commitments that survive the political terms of people like Donald Trump.

-Added to the four million hectares of illegal palm oil plantations confiscated by the Indonesian government in 2025, this could mean that more than half of Indonesia’s 16.8 mln hectares of palm oil plantations were illegal.
+Added to the four million hectares of illegal palm oil plantations confiscated by the Indonesian government in 2025, this means that more than half of Indonesia’s 16.8 mln hectares of palm oil plantations were illegal.

 The implications could stun the Indonesian palm oil industry.
 A Reuters report on the plantation seizures in 2025 found widespread fear among investors and analysts about their future operations and the impact of the crackdown on global supply.